nima-akbarzadeh/AISTATS25/readme.md

   Contains classes and methods for computing Whittle indices:
   - `Whittle`: For risk-neutral index computation.
   - `RiskAwareWhittle`: Extends Whittle computation with risk-aware considerations.
-  Implements binary search and brute-force methods for index computation.
+  Implements binary search methods in addition to backward induction for index computation.

 - **`Markov.py`**
   Defines reward structures and dynamics for arms: